cdcortesr/11GHz_Amplifier/README.md

 • Included instructions for the PCB manufacturer to drill a PCB cavity beneath the IC footprint to meet physical dimensions and thermal management requirements of the GaN device, ensuring efficient heat transfer and mechanical stability.

-• With a module like this is possible to achieve a received power of -103.26 dBm in a receiver station that is at 1000 km assuming a transmitter antenna with a gain of 10dBi, a transmitted power of 30 dBm, a receiver antenna gain of 30 dBi at 11 GHz.
+• With a module like this is possible to achieve a received power of -82.26 dBm in a receiver station that is at 1000 km assuming the following link:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://raw.githubusercontent.com/cdcortesr/RF-Power-Amplifier-11GHz-/refs/heads/main/LinkCalculation.png">